th3-z/kf2-magicked-admin/README.md

 is the name of the server, this can be changed to whatever you want.

 ### Options

+Options can be configured in the config file `magicked_admin.conf`.

 * address
     - Web address of the server's webadmin panel.
 Requires scheme and protocol, e.g. `https://0.0.0.0:8080`